Main agreement Finance Norway - NITO

 § 11 Special agreements

-The Parties agree that the Agreement is a framework agreement.
-It is the intention of the parties that the Agreement shall be supplemented by the use of local special agreements adapted to the individual company.
+The parties agree that this agreement is a framework agreement.
+It is the intention of the parties that the agreement is supplemented by the use of special agreements.

 Claims for the conclusion or revision of special agreements must be dealt with in a negotiation meeting between the parties at the company.
 Minutes of the meetings are drawn up in which the parties express their views.